 In July 2018, the ‘Rajasthan Patrika,’ a famous newspaper, extended him the honor of a role as a weekly columnist.
 This was not something Mehul had envisioned him from an early age but something that attracted him after his early foray into the literary world, he published his first article for the Rajasthan Patrika on the 4th of August.
 With his weekly column, Mehul aims to educate a wide audience about many subjects ranging from Climate Change to Astronomy and bring about social awareness regarding many issues and doubts.

 He is also an international level debater.
-He has won debate competitions in New York, Delhi, Chandigarh and Jaipur and manages his own MUN Club at school.
+He has won debate competitions in New York, Delhi, Chandigarh and Jaipur.
 This journey into debate and mock politics began in his freshman year in high school when he performed noticeably well in his maiden debate competition in Chandigarh.
 With time, he came to realize that debate is about more than just winning awards and arguing with people, it is about expressing your views in a manner that allows you to face opposition to your arguments and present solutions to that same problem, which is often complex and dynamic.
 Through his debating career, he has spoken on many topics such as the Yemen Crisis, Women Empowerment, the ‘Diplomacy Award’ at the United Nations Headquarters in New York for representing Bolivia in the General Assembly at a Model United Nations Conference.

 Mehul is currently working on his second book.